pseale/hot-takes-blog/content/posts/terraform-surgeon-generals-warning.md

 }
 ```

+This creates a network interface that is placed on `subnet1`.

-This works great!
+And it works great!
 To specify which subnet to place the `azurerm_network_interface` in, we've hardcoded the `subnet_id`.
-This works, it's safe, and any potential mistakes can be discovered during a `terraform plan` ... but it's ugly?
-It's hard to read?
+This works, it's safe, and any potential mistakes can be discovered during a `terraform plan`.
+As for downsides: this giant ugly ID is ugly?
+And hard to read?

 So here's what we did next, for a little bit of convenience.
 Let's call this scenario Trouble Ahead: Storm's A-brewin'.